 Complete every applicable entry space on Form 1120-REIT.
 Do not write "See attached" instead of completing the entry spaces.
-If more space is needed on the forms or schedules, attach separate sheets, using the same size and format as on the printed forms.
+If more space is needed on the forms or schedules, attach separate sheets using the same size and format as the printed forms.
+If there are supporting statements and attachments, arrange them in the same order as the schedules or forms they support and attach them last.
 Show the totals on the printed forms.
-Attach these separate sheets after all the schedules and forms.
-Be sure to put the REIT's name and EIN on each sheet.
+Also, be sure to enter the REIT's name and EIN on each supporting statement or attachment.